fattyuke/fog-brkt-ruby/examples/README.md

 Alternatively, these example scripts have been configured to run without using the Ruby command.
 The shebang line is already done for you; it's the first line in the script starting with #!.
 This tells the shell what type of file this is.
 In this case it's a Ruby file to be executed with the Ruby interpreter.
 To mark the file as executable, run the command chmod +x {scriptname}.rb.
 This will set a file permission bit indicating that the file is a program and that it can be run.
 Now, to run the program simply enter the command ./{scriptname}.rb.

-<b>Since it's a bad practice to have your credentials in source code, you should load them from the default fog configuration file: ~/.fog.
-This file could look like this:</b>
+**Since it's a bad practice to have your credentials in source code, you should load them from the default fog configuration file: ~/.fog.
+This file could look like this:**

 ```
 default: